 Observation of staff practice carried out within service users' homes on an ongoing basis was confirmed during inspection through records viewed in the agency office and discussions with staff and manager.
-Records reviewed by the inspector highlighted no matters arising regarding staff practice during spot checks/monitoring visits.
+Records reviewed by the inspectors highlighted two matters raised regarding staff practice during spot checks/monitoring visits.
+Appropriate follow up measures had been implemented to review staff competence ongoing in the required areas.
 Where issues regarding staff practice are highlighted via other processes such as complaints or safeguarding, the manager discussed processes used to address any matters arising.
-Review of a range of incidents and complaints during inspection supported appropriate procedures in place.
+Review of one incident and one complaint during inspection supported appropriate procedures in place.